rossturner/mountaincore/readme.md

 This process has already been run and this repository contains the output files, it only needs to be re-run when there is a change to asset files.

 `DesktopLauncher` is the game launcher.
 Run this with `./core` as the working directory.

+### Building for release

+To package for release, you need to download AdoptOpen JDK releases from https://adoptopenjdk.net/releases.html for the packing process (packr.jar) to use.
+You will likely need to change the packr config files from OpenJDK17U-jdk_x64_windows_hotspot_17.0.4_8 to whatever version you have downloaded.